spacelift-io/user-documentation/docs/concepts/policy/terraform-plan-policy.md

       },
-      "created_at": "number - creation Unix timestamp in nanoseconds", "drift_detection": "boolean - is this a drift detection run", "id": "string - the run ID",
+      "created_at": "number - creation Unix timestamp in nanoseconds", "drift_detection": "boolean - is this a drift detection run", "flags" : ["string - list of flags set on the run by other policies" ], "id": "string - the run ID",
       "runtime_config": {
         "before_init": ["string - command to run before run initialization"],